pmalirz/vshop/README.md

 gradlew build
 gradlew bootRun --args='--spring.profiles.active=JSON'
 ```

 Running **MongoDB** profile (`MONGO`):

 ```shell
 gradlew initDocker
 docker-compose up -d mongo
 gradlew build
 gradlew bootRun --args='--spring.profiles.active=MONGO'
 ```

+⚠️ The first build may take a little longer as the project uses the Testcontainers.
+Hence, the first build will download
+the Docker images for the Oracle.

 ## Initialize the infrastructure